The aim of the program is to:

 - cultivating community through service to improve quality of life for Black people at WashU, in St Louis, and globally.

-A History of the McLeod Honors and Awards Program
+A History of the James E. McLeod Honors and Awards Program

 “Recognizing a need to honor the Black students, faculty and staff of Washington University the Black Honors and Awards Program was instituted in 1971.
 The awards were designed to recognize students not only for their academic excellence, but also for their provision of services to the greater St. Louis area.
 Each award was named after a prominent figure in African or African American History.